 Qualitative results

-According to the focused observations and focus groups conducted during the intervention program, participants experienced significant changes as a result of their invovlvement in the program.
-One of the most prominent changes observed was in the Emotional Intelligence of the participants.
-In the Jewish groups, before the program the social atmosphere and relationships between class mates were negative and even violent.
-Following the program the emotional resonance of the participants improved and they were better able to see the desires and needs of the other children in the class, which contributed to a more positive and accepting approach towards the interactions between them.
-Secondly, following their participation in the program, the Jewish participants learned better ways to regulate their emotions, such that they won’t negatively effect other people.
-For example, at the beginning of the program the research participants (particularly the Jewish ones) expressed strong anger and other negative emotions towards other class mates, the teacher and the school.
-Later on in the program, it was clear that they learned to cope with these emotions more constructively, express them adaptively and work towards direct conflict resolution, instead of the flight or fight responses they used in the past.
-One manifestation of this change was an increase in their ability to openly share their thoughts, feelings and personal history self exposure.
-For instance, one of the students shared about the frequent fights her parents had had when she was a child, which led to their divorce when she was in second grade: “They did not know that my parents are separated and I live with just my father.
-This was the first time I shared with them information about my family.
-I was always embarrassed about what is going on in my house and angry at the constant fights between my parents.
-I used to do everything I can to hide it from my friends.
+The qualitative data gathered from the observations and focus groups would suggest that participants experienced notable changes as a result of their involvement in the program.
+One of the most prominent changes observed was in the emotional intelligence of the participants.
+In the Jewish groups, the social atmosphere and relationships between class mates were negative and even violent prior to program initiation.
+Following the program, the emotional resonance of the participants had improved and they were better able to see the desires and needs of the other children in the class, which contributed to a more positive and accepting approach toward the interactions between them.
+In addition, the program helped participants learn to better regulate their emotions, reducing the potential to negatively impact other people.
+For example, at the beginning of the program the research participants (particularly in the Jewish groups) expressed strong anger and other negative emotions toward other class mates, the teacher, and the school.
+Later on in the program, it was clear that they had learned to cope with these emotions more constructively, express themselves adaptively, and work toward direct conflict resolution, instead of the flight or fight responses they had used in the past.
+One manifestation of this change was an increase in their ability to openly share their thoughts, feelings, and personal history.
+For instance, one of the students opened up about the frequent fights her parents had had when she was a child, which led to their divorce when she was in second grade:

+They did not know that my parents are separated and I live with just my father.
+This was the first time I shared information about my family with them.
+I was always embarrassed about what was going on in my house and angry at the constant fights between my parents.
+I used to do everything I could to hide it from my friends.
 Today I relate to it differently than I used to.
 I am more open and less reluctant to share.
-I have enough self confidence to bring up personal matters inside the group and the listening I received from my friends was very supportive”.
+I have enough self-confidence to bring up personal matters inside the group and the listening ear I received from my friends was very supportive.

 Other students shared the frustration and coping difficulties they had experienced during a social boycott against them or other crises in school.
-Even students who were at the beginning of the year were shy and refrained from sharing personal information, became more active later on in the discussion and group activities.
-Evidence of this improvement in self expression, especially the emotional one, following their participation in the program, also came up in the focus groups conducted.
-In addition, at the conclusion of the program the participants felt more empowered and self confident - believed more in their abilities and exhibited higher self efficacy.
-Similar processes were found among the Arab participants, though the changes they experienced were smaller since even at the beginning of the program they expressed positive emotions towards other class mates and the class atmosphere was mostly positive and accepting.
+Even students who at the beginning of the year were shy and refrained from sharing personal information became more active later on in the discussion and group activities.
+Evidence of this improvement in self-expression, especially on an emotional level, also came up in the focus groups.
+In addition, at the conclusion of the program the participants felt more empowered and self-confident, believed more in their abilities, and exhibited higher levels of self-efficacy.
+Similar changes were observed among the Arab participants, although they were less pronounced.
+This is because even at the beginning of the program the Arab groups expressed positive emotions toward other class mates, and the class atmosphere was mostly positive and accepting.